American frontier: Alaska Purchase

+Seward and other proponents of the Alaska Purchase had intended to continue acquiring territory on the northern frontier, with purchases of Arctic regions such as Greenland potentially culminating in an annexation of Canada, or after its 1867 Confederation, at least the western regions that had not yet joined Canada.
 Critics at the time decried the purchase as "Seward's Folly", reasoning that there were no natural resources in the new territory and no one can be bothered to live in such a cold, icy climate.
 Although the development and settlement of Alaska grew slowly, the discovery of goldfields during the Klondike Gold Rush in 1896, Nome Gold Rush in 1898, and Fairbanks Gold Rush in 1902 brought thousands of miners into the territory, thus propelling Alaska's prosperity for decades to come.
 Major oil discoveries in the late 20th century made the state rich.

 Oklahoma Land Rush

 In 1889, Washington opened 2000000 acre of unoccupied lands in the Oklahoma territory.
 On April 22, over 100,000 settlers and cattlemen (known as "boomers") lined up at the border, and when the army's guns and bugles giving the signal, began a mad dash to stake their claims in the Land Run of 1889.
 A witness wrote, "The horsemen had the best of it from the start.
 It was a fine race for a few minutes, but soon the riders began to spread out like a fan, and by the time they reached the horizon they were scattered about as far as the eye could see".
 In a single day, the towns of Oklahoma City, Norman, and Guthrie came into existence.
 In the same manner, millions of acres of additional land were opened up and settled in the following four years.